Martchus/tagparser/README.md

 ## Usage
 For examples check out the command line interface of [Tag Editor](https://github.com/Martchus/tageditor).
+API documentation can be generated using Doxygen with `make tagparser_apidoc`.

 ## Bugs, stability
 - Matroska files composed of more than one segment aren't tested yet and might not work